lenchan139/Funscript-Player-X/README.md

 # FsPlayer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.
+This project was Forked from martinAlt335/Funscript-Player and add support audio sync playing.

+You can go to [fplayer.tto.moe](https://fplayer.tto.moe) to play for audio/video with funscript.

+## TO-DO
+- [x] Support Audio
+- [ ] fit in phone screen

 ## Development server